Kurumbera Fort

-The Kurumbera Fort is a medieval fort situated in Gaganeshwar village, southeast of Keshiari, at about four kilometres from that town.
+Kurumbera Fort is a medieval fort situated in Gaganeshwar village, southeast of Keshiari, at about four kilometres from that town.
 The fort has small quarters and temples.
 It is a protected monument under the Archaeological Survey of India.

 Geography

 Location

 Kurumbera Fort is situated in a village named Gaganeshwar, not serviced by any buses.
 To reach Gaganeshwar, take the State Highway to Keshiari, at about 27 km from Kharagpur, turn left towards Belda and reach a village junction called Kukai, at about 2 km from Keshiari.
 Turn to the right into a Concrete (pucca) road, Gaganeshwar village lies at about 2 km from Kukai.

 This is an ancient fort preserved by the Archaeological Survey of India (ASI) under the Ancient Monuments Act.
 There is huge courtyard ringed by a pillared corridor and there are three spherical domes.
 There is also some kind of an altar in the middle of the fort.
 This monument resembles the architecture of ancient Odisha.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.